List of Supergirl characters: Manchester Black

 Manchester Black (portrayed by David Ajala) is a man who fell in love with an Empath from Ikthanol named Fiona Byrne.
 After she was captured by the Children of Liberty, Manchester worked with Martian Manhunter to find her.
 When they find a badly-wounded Fiona in Mercy and Otis's van, Manchester had his final moments with a dying Fiona as Martian Manhunter tries to heal her.
-Following Fiona's death, Manchester went to buy guns to get revenge on those responsible for Fiona's death.
-After a shootout with some Children of Liberty members, Manchester tortures a surviving member on the identity of his superior.
-The unidentified Children of Liberty member states that he took orders from Caldwell as Manchester shoots the unidentified Children of Liberty member (off-screen).
+Following Fiona's death, Manchester went to buy guns for revenge on those responsible for Fiona's death.
+After a shootout with some Children of Liberty members, Manchester tortures and later kills a surviving member on the identity of his superior.
 Manchester proceeded to target Caldwell where he massacred him and the Children of Liberty members with him after getting the information about Ben Lockwood.
 After holding Lydia Lockwood hostage, Manchester faced off against Ben Lockwood until they were stopped by Supergirl and Nia Nal.
 Afterward, Manchester and Ben were arrested by the police.
 He was briefly visited by Martian Manhunter in National City Men's Central Jail before witnessing Ben Lockwood being incarcerated.

-Manchester Black later escapes from prison and forms the Elite with Menagerie, Hat, and an unnamed Morae in his plans to get revenge on Ben Lockwood and the Children of Liberty.
+Manchester Black later escapes from prison and forms the Elite with Menagerie, Hat, and an unnamed Morae in his plans to retaliate against Ben Lockwood and the Children of Liberty.

 Supergirl and Martian Manhunter continue investigating Manchester who confronts the two by using a staff that triggers J'onn's memories to come back.
 Just before Lena Luthor and Kelly Olsen can use the cure on Jimmy Olsen so that they can see if it can work on a dying Lex Luthor, Manchester causes a power outage across the city.
 Supergirl and Martian Manhunter confront Manchester again.
 Martian Manhunter kills Manchester while Kara stops the city from being flooded.